BraveNewWord/Quinzical/README.md

 This application is intended to run on a Linux VirtualBox provided in the SOFTENG206 course.

 ## Setup
-Ensure that in the folder which you would like to start application has two files: quinzical.jar, run.sh and in addition, one categories folder.
+Ensure that in the folder which you would like to start application has two files: main.java.quinzical.jar, run.sh and in addition, one categories folder.
 Inside the categories folder, there should be text files with New Zealand questions and a sub-folder named international containing all the international questions.
 These files at minimum should appear like the hierarchy shown below:
 ```
 .
 +-- categories